 We envision a thriving community where every person has the opportunity to unleash their full potential.

-Their story: Community Bridges has come far from its roots as a grassroots food program.
-It now spans a range of services aimed at meeting a diverse range of needs for Santa Cruz County residents — from children to seniors. he nonprofit provides transportation, food, health care, and senior services to thousands of people each year.
+Their story: Community Bridges fills a vital role in Santa Cruz County by operating ten programs that help local children, families and older adults thrive.
+Since its inception as a mutual aid program, to administrator of federal relief aid programs, the nonprofit supports 20,000 area residents each year by delivering resources needed to thrive.
 “We want to make sure that our neighbors and community members have the resources that make them successful,” says CEO Ray Cancino.
-Community Bridges also offers case management, grade-school tutoring, and classes in nutrition, parenting and literacy.
 Over the decades some of its services have spun off into independent organizations.
 That flow also works the other way as it has taken in programs to cut down on overhead and provide, as Cancino puts it, “the best quality of service in the most efficient way possible.”
+Today the nonprofit provides application assistance, counseling, early education, healthy food and transportation, as well as classes in breastfeeding, nutrition, parenting and literacy.

 “We try to bring solutions to community problems.
 We try to ensure that our community is as equitable as possible for everyone.”